 Structure of the Job Satisfaction Survey 2

-The JSS-2 assesses 7 facets of work and contains an 8th general satisfaction scale.
+The JSS-2 assesses 7 facets of work and contains an 8th general satisfaction scale not included in the original JSS.
 The facets are

 - Salary: Amount of pay and pay policies.